Vennela-29/BookHub/README.md

 ### Prerequisites

-Before you can run this project locally, you need to have **Node.js** and **npm** installed on your machine since the Node modules folder is not in this repo.
+Before you can run this project locally, you need to have **npm** installed on your machine since the Node modules folder is not in this repo.